Heaty566/java-module/README.md

 - to get a full profile of user, please change to scope to "scope=email%20profile%20openid"

-## 4.Log4j (not recommend)
+## 4.Log4j

-- This module is not implemented because I can not fully control the property file, which needs to make this package run.
-(Netbeans Noob)

-- If you want to implement this module, please check this link: https://www.youtube.com/watch?v=XtsecQtgmKU
+- This module is building

 ## 5.Email [Video Link](https://youtu.be/4YDLckENeRQ)